Yahoo Japan, Line to merge business to form online giant

 The combination in a joint venture through a tender offer will form an online giant with retail services, advertising and other mobile services such as messaging.

-Their combined sales would be the largest among Japanese online business operators, surpassing Rakuten Inc., according to Kyodo news service.
+The combined sales would be the largest among Japanese online business operators, surpassing Rakuten Inc., according to Kyodo News service.

 The companies said combining forces will allow them to stay competitive in a drastically changing market, including expansions into robotics and other new areas.